anku-13/Year-of-Coding-/README.md

 # Year-of-Coding-
-It contains simple solution of various competitive sites.2018 is dedicated to coding .Staring early on 7th Dec'17.Hope for the best.
+It contains simple solution of various competitive programming sites.2018 is dedicated to coding .Staring early on 7th Dec'17.Hope for the best.